 The Five Biggest Settlements In Fiji

 Suva is Fiji’s biggest city and is located on the Viti Levu island’s southeast coast in the country’s Rewa Province.
 The city is the administrative and political capital of Fiji.
 The city is well-known for being the largest cosmopolitan city in the southern Pacific Ocean and is populated by a large expatriate population.
 Suva was declared as the capital of Fiji way back in 1877 replacing the position of the former capital of Levuka due to the latter’s geographical restrictions.
-The city today hosts nearly one-third of the country’s population.
+The city, along with the neighboring towns of Lami, Nasinu, and Nausori hosts over one-third of the country’s population.

 Most of the national financial institutions of Fiji, several non-governmental institutions, and departments of the government are based in Suva.
 Suva's King's Wharf serves as an important center of Fiji's international shipping.
 The city also hosts large industrial centers saturated with warehouses and factories.
 Suva is also an important cultural center of Fiji and many stadiums, parks and gardens, music auditoriums, and other entertainment venues are located here.